 Deployment of variable generation resources is increasing over time, making balancing of the U.S. electric power system all the more critical.
 In the future, electric vehicles, distributed generation, smart grid functions, and other changes could further affect grid operations.
-While the electric power system has provided reliable electricity for more than a century, much of the existing electric grid was designed and built decades ago using system design models and concepts that may require restructuring to meet the needs of a lowcarbon economy (as discussed previously).
+While the electric power system has provided reliable electricity for more than a century, much of the existing electric grid was designed and built decades ago using system design models and concepts that may require restructuring to meet the needs of a low-carbon economy (as discussed previously).

 Hydropower can be an integral part of this future energy mix because of its ability to provide ancillary and essential reliability grid services.
 As the electric power system evolves, power system flexibility will be needed at time scales that range from sub-second for inertial/frequency response, to minutes or hours, during which there will be an increase in the need for regulating and ramping capability.
 Transmission system operators require tools and resources to realize this increased level of flexibility, which will also require new strategies for managing grid operations.
-Some of the new tools and methods include expanding balancing areas, increasing the ramping capability of the generation fleet, using dispatchable demand resources, adding power flow controllers, and increasing energy storage to maintain reliability [33].
-Corresponding to these new tools and a.
-Other includes biomass, geothermal steam, solar, waste heat, tires, and miscellaneous technology such as batteries, fuel cells, energy storage, and fly wheel.
+Some of the new tools and methods include expanding balancing areas, 14 increasing the ramping capability of the generation fleet, using dispatchable a.
+Other" includes biomass, geothermal steam, solar, waste heat, tires, and miscellaneous technology such as batteries, fuel cells, energy storage, and fly wheel.